Aleksa Krstic

 Utilizing Machine Translation

-Localization tools support Machine Translation, thereby enabling fast translation of PO files, often in mere seconds.
-When Machine Translation is used with a post-translation review, you can have translated PO files ready for use in a very short time.
+Localization tools often support machine translation, enabling fast translation of PO files, often within seconds.
+When combined with a post-translation review process, you can have ready-to-use translated PO files in a very short time.

 Localizely - Utilizing Machine Translation